SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 metalloprotease toxin.
 It has been estimated that between 5-35% of people carry ETBF [Housseau and Sears, 2010].
-Although there is substantial evidence for a role in potentiating tumorigenesis, the fact that each of these bacteria is only associated with a fraction of CRCs suggests that there isn’t likely one microbial agent that causes cancer.
+Although there is substantial evidence for a role in potentiating tumorigenesis, the fact that each of these bacteria is only associated with a fraction of CRCs suggests that it is unlikely that there is a single microbial agent that causes cancer.
 Rather, the gut microbiome’s role in CRC is likely polymicrobial.
 The results in the present study support this hypothesis, as we demonstrated that non-overlapping community structures could confer similar levels of tumorigenesis in mice.
 When we examined the relative abundance of bacterial populations associated with increased tumor burden, we never observed all three treatment groups with high tumor levels (vancomycin only, streptomycin only, and ∆metronidazole) showing a consistent enrichment.
 The same was observed with potentially protective populations across all treatment groups that developed significantly less tumors (All antibiotics, ∆vancomycin, ∆streptomycin, and metronidazole only).
 This suggests that various bacteria within the gut microbiome may confer the same function and be playing redundant tumor-modulating roles.

 During the time course of tumorigenesis we observed a marked increase in members of the *Enterobacteriaceae* associated with two antibiotic treatment groups (∆metranidazole and ∆vancomycin).
-Interestingly, one treatment group (∆vancomycin) developed significantly less tumors despite a similar increase in this potentially tumor-modulating bacterial clade.
+Interestingly, one treatment group (∆vancomycin) developed fewer tumors despite a similar increase in this potentially tumor-modulating bacterial clade.
 A recent study by Arthur and colleagues showed that in an IL-10-deficient colitis-associated mouse model of CRC; there is an enrichment of *Enterobacteriaceae* associated with